duneanalytics/sim-proxy/README.md

 # Additional Security Steps
 This implementation is intentionally left in a less-than-ideal security state to facilitate easy deployment by anyone.
-If you would like to lock down your Dune Echo Proxy further, consider the following steps after you have successfully deployed the worker:
+If you would like to lock down your Dune Sim Proxy further, consider the following steps after you have successfully deployed the worker:

 * Update the `Access-Control-Allow-Origin` header by adding a new variable with the key name `CORS_ALLOW_ORIGIN` to contain the host that your requests are coming from (usually your client application).
 For example, if you wanted to allow requests from `https://example.com`, you would change the header to `https://example.com`.
 To support multiple domains, set `CORS_ALLOW_ORIGIN` to a comma separated list of domains (e.g. `https://example.com,https://beta.example.com`).
 * [Cloudflare Web Application Firewall (WAF)](https://www.cloudflare.com/lp/ppc/waf-x/) - You can configure the WAF to inspect requests and allow/deny based on your own business logic.